Consensys/quorum/docs/PluggableArchitecture/Internals.md

 There are number of benefits:

 - Statically compiled binaries are much larger then dynamically-linked binaries.
 - We value the ability to isolate failures.
-E.g.: Quorum Client would continue mining/validating even when security plugin was crashed.
+E.g.: Quorum client would continue mining/validating even if security plugin has crashed.
-- Support open source plugins written in different languages other than Go.
+- Easily enables support for open source plugins written in languages other than Go.

 ## Design